GaetanLepage/phd-manuscript/sections/2_simulator/2_background/1_acoustic_reverberation/0_index.typ

 $
   x[n] = (#rir * delta)[n] = #rir [n].
 $
-The #acr("RIR") filter encodes the multiple propagation paths between the source and the microphone.
+The #acr("RIR") encodes the multiple propagation paths between the source and the microphone.
 Each path has a specific delay and attenuation factor.

 #figure(
   image("figures/rir_schema.svg", height: 16em),
   caption: flex-caption(
     short: [
-      Schematic representation of an RIR filter.
+      Schematic representation of an RIR.
       @savioja_overview_2015
     ],
     long: [
-      Schematic representation of an RIR filter.
+      Schematic representation of an RIR.
       It can be decomposed in three sections:
         #text(fill: rgb("#cc0000"))[direct path],
         #text(fill: rgb("#7f00ff"))[early reflections]